November 10, 2022

 Henrik also shoulders a lot more responsibility as a center, and as team captain.

-Their time is not yet done, and their final chapter is now being written with a promising start.
-Regardless of what happens this season or beyond, in my mind there is no doubt that Henrik Sedin is the greatest player in Vancouver Canucks history.
+In my mind there is no doubt that Henrik Sedin is the greatest player in Vancouver Canucks history.